-This filling is delicious, chilled in a bowl or served from the freezer on a hot summer day.
+This filling is delicious chilled in a bowl, or served on a hot summer day from the freezer.
 Make it with or without meringue.
-It is also the perfect filling for prebaked tart or pie shells.
+It is also the perfect filling for pre-baked tarts or pie shells.

-Make sure you have granulated sugar, all-purpose flour, salt, 3 eggs, a juicy lemon, and butter on hand.
+Ensure you have granulated sugar, all-purpose flour, salt, 3 eggs, a juicy lemon, and butter.

 1 cup of sugar